 If Busy Call: 20050026

-We give you free Malpractice insurance for public places when you train with us.
+We give you free malpractice insurance for public places if you do!

 The Order of St John’s links with Gibraltar can be traced as far back as the sixteenth century.
 The Order owned land in Gibraltar on which it erected a church.
 Its grounds also included a cemetery, which was the burial place of the Knights and other members of the Order.